How To Stop Procrastinating

 lightbulb, idea, creativity.
 Finding Your Motivation to Overcome Chronic Procrastination

 Motivation to get things done isn’t a hidden treasure that only the gurus online know how to find.
-Like I said above, momentum often leads to motivation – you just have to take the first step.
+Like I said above, momentum often leads to motivation; you just have to take the first step.
+Stop waiting to “feel ready.”
+Most people think motivation is a lightning strike, something that magically hits them when the timing is right.
+But in reality, it’s more like a muscle.
+The more you move, the more it grows.
+Action creates clarity.
+Even one small task done today builds proof that you can trust yourself to follow through, and that changes everything.

-And luckily, with a bit of reflection and an understanding of self control, you can learn how to take steps to avoid procrastination habits and reclaim the positive mental health you deserve to have.
+Luckily, with a bit of reflection and an understanding of self-control, you can learn how to take steps to avoid procrastination habits and reclaim the positive mental health you deserve to have.

 Discovering your “Why”